Imagine you are sitting in church, listening to your pastor’s message, and he says,

 He continues, “The door to heaven is pretty small.
 So, many people are going to go through the wrong door.
 In fact, only a few people will find the right door, only a few.”

-“Now that big door is not only the wrong door, it is the door that, once opened, will take you down a big, wide road that looks like a good road, but it isn’t!
+The pastor exclaims, “Now that big door is not only the wrong door, it is the door that, once opened, will take you down a big, wide road that looks like a good road, but it isn’t!
 It leads to devastation and disaster!”
-[This isn’t what the people want to hear.
-They think he is too negative.]
+(This isn’t what the people want to hear.
+They think he is too negative.)

 He ends by saying, “Make sure you find the small door.
 Like I said, study your Bible.
 It is the GPS to the small door.”

 Will the people start studying their Bibles, or will they dismiss the pastor’s warning?

 Jesus said, “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.”
 Matthew 7:13-14

 That is an intriguing statement, made by our Lord Jesus Christ in the Sermon on the Mount.
 Jesus and the Apostles gave us many warnings in the New Testament.
 We would do well to know what they are.
 We mustn’t only read and study the promises.
 We must read and study all of God’s Word.

 Do you know what God’s warnings are?
 Several are listed in my post, Don’t Follow the Crowd. https://realchristianwomen.blog/2019/02/18/dont-follow-the-crowd/

 This is My Journey Unscripted.